OzanYasin/git-and-github-bootcamp/README.md

 Origin is a conventional Git remote name, but it is not at all special.
 It's just a name for a URL.

 When we clone a Github repo, the default remote name setup for us is called origin.
 You can change it.
 Most people leave it.

+## Checking Our Work

+Try viewing your remotes with `git remote -v`, and you should now see a remote showing up!

+Remember, by setting up a remote we are just telling Git about a remote repository URL.
+We have not "communicated" with the Github repo at all yet.

+## Other Commands

+They are not commonly used, but there are commands to rename and delete remotes if needed.

+`git remote rename <old> <new>`

+`git remote remove <name>`

+> It's somewhat common to have multiple remotes, especially when you're working on open source projects.